Mike Olesker's "Boogie" celebrates Baltimore's rags-to-riches legend

 Tom's guest is Michael Olesker.
 He has written a terrific book about Boogie Weinglass.
 It’s called Boogie: Life on a Merry-Go-Round.

-Mike will be talking about it at The Ivy Bookshop tonight with Boogie Weinglass.
-Follow the link for details.
+Mike will be talking about it at The Ivy Bookshop tonight and Boogie Weinglass, who recently celebrated his 80th birthday, will be there to join in the conversation.
+Follow the link for event details.

 Mike Olesker joins us now on the phone...